camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 You should now be able to start up Cawemo by issuing:

 ```
-docker-compose up
+docker-compose up -d
 ```

-Point your web-browser to the URL you defined above as `SERVER_URL` to verify that the application is running.
+Point your web browser to the URL you defined above as `SERVER_URL` to verify that the application is running.

-## 6. Configure Admin user
+## 6. Configure admin user

-For the initial setup of Cawemo and to add more users, please setup an Admin user by accessing the following URL: [`SERVER_URL/signup?token=16510354-c1c5-40e0-813c-cfb55bac372a`](https://cawemo.your-company.com/signup?token=16510354-c1c5-40e0-813c-cfb55bac372a)
+For the initial setup of Cawemo and to add more users, you need to create an admin user.
+When you open Cawemo for the first time, you will see an *Admin Setup* page.
+Please enter your e-mail address there and continue with the sign-up.

-Once the Admin user has been created, you will be able to invite more users to Cawemo from the admin's User Menu -> Settings -> Manage Members overlay.
+Once the admin user has been created, you will be able to invite more users to Cawemo.
+To do so, please open the *Settings* page from the user menu and click on *Manage members*.

-Make sure that your SMTP server is up and running such that the users will receive invitations via email.
+Make sure that your SMTP server is up and running so that the users will receive invitations via email.